 What should I bring?

 This will also depend on which type of trip you’re doing.
-In general, no sandals or flip flops, and no backpacks.
-Wrangler guides recommend long pants.
-Sunscreen and bug repellent is always helpful, and if you own a cowboy hat, this is the time!
+In general, no sandals or flip flops and no backpacks.
+Wrangler guides recommend you wear long pants.
+Sunscreen and bug repellent is always helpful, and if you own a cowboy hat, this is the time to put it on!

 The Last Word